SirCartier50/Projects/modbot distance sensor/README.md

-header file and code for distance sensor
+source code for distance sensor